Eikonal quasinormal modes, greybody factors and shadow of charged accelerating black holes

 \subsection{Shadow of the black hole}

+We now proceed to determining the radius of the shadow cast by this black hole and relating it to the quasinormal frequencies, according to the eikonal correspondence \cite{Chen:2022nlw}.

 In order to define the shadow of a black hole, we suppose that the universe is filled with light sources in all directions except for the region directly between the observer and the black hole.
-The radius $r_c$ of the photon sphere corresponds to an unstable circular orbit for light; therefore, light rays that start slightly inside this orbit will inevitably be pulled into the black hole, while those slightly outside will scatter away to infinity.
-As a result, the dark region we observe in images of black holes is not the event horizon itself, but rather the projection of the photon sphere, which determines the apparent size of the black hole's shadow.
-However $r_c$ is just a coordinate; to be a physical distance we need to multiply it by the metric factor $\sqrt{g_{rr}}$ in order to obtain in our case
+The radius $r_c$ of the photon surface corresponds to an unstable circular orbit for light; therefore, light rays that start slightly inside this orbit will inevitably be pulled into the black hole, while those slightly outside will scatter away to infinity.
+As a result, the dark region we observe in images of black holes is not the event horizon itself, but rather the projection of the photon surface, which determines the apparent size of the black hole's shadow.